 A special obijime for summer

 In summer a slight breeze can be a great relief for any kimono wearer.
-That is why there are lightweight, loosely woven hiragumi obijime just for the warm season.
+That is why there are lightweight, loosely braided hiragumi obijime just for the warm season.

 Black = mourning, white = happiness

 Sub-categories of sanbuhimo: the slim type with the brooch

 The sanbuhimo (三部紐) is a 9 millimeters wide, simple obijime.
 It is used in combination with an obidome.
 The knot of the sanbuhimo is tied in front and then pushed to the back, where it is covered by the obi bow.
 This special type of obijime usually doesn’t have any tassels, since they wouldn’t be seen when worn anyway.
 Before it is tied, an obidome is strung onto the cord, which is then worn on the front of the obi.
 There are however obidome that can be added after an obijime is already tied.

 The name of the sanbuhimo is derived from three components: